It’s just plain smart to do your homework when car shopping.

 And not just for the car.

-It also makes sense to research your financing if you are among the 85 percent of new-car shoppers or 54 percent of used-car shoppers who borrow to make the purchase.
+It also makes sense to research smarter financing if you are among the 85 percent of new-car shoppers or 54 percent of used-car shoppers who borrow to make the purchase.

-With the average price of a new vehicle now more than $35,000, purchasers are borrowing about $31,500, according to Experian Automotive.
-Used-vehicle buyers are borrowing about $19,500, which is about the price of the average vehicle reported by Kelley Blue Book.
+With the average price of a new vehicle now around $37,000, purchasers are borrowing more than $32,000, according to Experian Automotive.
+Used-vehicle buyers are borrowing over $20,000, about the average price of a preowned car reported by Kelley Blue Book.

 But you’re not really sure how or where to begin shopping for vehicle financing.